Creeper (DC Comics): Death and rebirth

-Post-Infinite Crisis reboot
+Post-Infinite Crisis

-Following the crossover Infinite Crisis, several areas of DC Comics continuity are revised again.
+Following the Infinite Crisis event, several areas of DC Comics continuity are revised.
 Jack Ryder is a former journalist who now works as the host of a controversial political and news commentary TV show You Are Wrong!, where he regularly challenges criminals and politicians and often praises costumed vigilantes.
-Later on, Bruce Wayne: The Road Home - Outsiders reveals that in the new history, Ryder briefly dated Gotham photojournalist Vicki Vale when he was younger.
-His ex-girlfriend Vera Sweet is now a producer and on-air reporter for the same network.
-When he realizes others are becoming suspicious of his connection to the notorious Creeper, Ryder pretends to be disillusioned by that particular vigilante, promising $1 million to the person who catches the Creeper and brings him to face the law.
+When he realizes others are becoming suspicious of his connection to the notorious Creeper, Ryder pretends to be disillusioned by the Creeper and promises $1 million to whoever can catch him.

-The Creeper's new origin story is soon revealed in a flashback in the miniseries The Creeper (vol. 2).
-Years earlier, Ryder is interested in the work of scientist Dr. Vincent Yatz, who is combining stem cell therapy and microscopic nanotechnology to create a revolutionary "nanocell" treatment called "smart-skin".
+The Creeper's revised origin story is revealed in a flashback in the miniseries The Creeper (vol. 2).
+Years earlier, Ryder is interested in the work of scientist Vincent Yatz, who is combining stem cell therapy and microscopic nanotechnology to create a revolutionary "nanocell" treatment called "smart-skin".
 This technology enhances a human body's regeneration, not only healing wounds, but even preventing scarring and restoring burns.
 Local mobsters come to Yatz's lab to steal this new technology and Ryder accidentally interrupts when he arrives.
 Unable to escape, but determined to keep the mobsters from taking his discovery, Yatz quickly injects the last sample of smart-skin, still somewhat unstable, into an unwilling Ryder.
 Believing that Yatz will create more nanocells if forced to, the criminals shoot Ryder in the head and throw him into the ocean.
 The smart-skin activates and revives Ryder, transforming him into a yellow-skinned superhuman with green hair and a mane of thick, red hair growing on his back and shoulders.
-The Creeper has Ryder's knowledge, but acts as a separate personality.
-After the Creeper transforms back into Ryder, the TV host discovers he can still hear the Creeper's voice in his head, allowing them to communicate.
+The Creeper possesses Ryder's knowledge, but acts as a separate personality and can communicate with Ryder in his normal form.